 In Celtic traditions, Samhain is the start of the New Year.
-Celebrations included dressing up, partying, and feasting to “defy” the coming winter.
-Other celebrations tended to be more private as it was also a time to honor our ancestors; as well as our loved ones who had died during the past year.
+Many would Celebrate to “defy” the coming winter by dressing up and feasting.
+Private family celebrations were a time to honor our ancestors and our loved ones who had died during the past year.
 It is said that the veil between the living and the dead is at its thinnest on this night.
-It is a good time to connect with loved ones on the other side.
-People used to put food offerings on altars and doorsteps.
-They would also leave a lit candle burning in the window to guide our departed loved ones as they moved beyond this physical world.
-It was also a night when the fairies were said to have caused all kinds mischief.
+People would put food offerings on altars and doorsteps and leave a lit candle burning in the window to guide our departed loved ones as they moved beyond this physical world.

-The nice part about meditation is you can start right now.
+The best part about meditation is you can start right now.
 Take a couple of minutes, do some deep breathing, and find that stillness inside you.
-Don’t worry if the mind chatter starts up.
+Don’t worry if the mind chatter starts up or if you have trouble sitting still.
 This is common.
-We live in a busy world and it may take some time before the chatter starts to decrease.
+We live in a busy world and it may take some time before our nervous systems start to calm down.

 Some essential oils to consider are:

 Patchouli- an exotic fragrance, that is both calming & grounding; it helps to relieve stress & anxiety.
 It is a good alternative for the more expensive Sandalwood.